Looking for the best podcasting hosting sites in 2022?

 They create tools for publishers to win in podcasting and help analyzed the tools that podcast publishers need to thrive, then they created them.

 With the Backtracks measurement and monetization expertise, their tools set you up for podcasting success.
-If you want to host your podcast with the best podcasting hosting free 2020, then you may check the Backtracks free podcast hosting site.
+You may check the Backtracks free podcast hosting site if you want to host your podcast with the best free podcasting hosting.

 How Do I Choose The Best Podcast Hosting Service?

 Choosing the best podcast hosting sites may be a difficult task and time consuming if you are a beginner.
 Here are a few questions you need to ask yourself when choosing your podcast platform:

 - The audio storage and the file you will be uploading per month

 - Do you need to integrate your podcast with WordPress site?